-- Putting the customer first - Focusing on product innovation and development - Improving our liquidity - Increasing organizational efficiency and teamwork - Developing our employees and leaders - Growing revenue by improving the breadth and depth of our product set across both point-of-sale and property management applications - Growing revenue through international expansion
+- Putting the customer first - Focusing on product innovation and development - Growing revenue through increased investments in sales and marketing initiatives - Increasing organizational efficiency and teamwork - Developing our employees and leaders - Growing revenue by improving the breadth and depth of our product set across both point-of-sale and property management applications - Growing revenue through international expansion

 The primary objective of our ongoing strategic planning process is to create shareholder value by capitalizing on growth opportunities, remaining profitable and strengthening our competitive position within the specific technology solutions and end markets we serve.
-Profitability and industry leading growth will be achieved through tighter management of operating expenses and sharpening the focus of our investments to concentrate on growth opportunities that offer the highest returns.
+Profitability and industry leading growth will be achieved through effective management of operating expenses and sharpening the focus of our investments to concentrate on growth opportunities.